 +Generously fund the arts in our communities, and restore music and art programs in our public schools.

-+Consult with educators to improve our schools.
-This also is a direct generator of jobs, and it'll prepare our students for productive and rewarding lives.
-We must stop siphoning monies from our public school, stop channeling it to the parochial and internet and other private entities.
++Consult with educators to improve our public schools.
+They themselves are direct generators of jobs, and they prepare our students for productive and rewarding lives.
+We must stop siphoning monies from district schools, stop channeling it to the parochial and internet and other private entities through the expansion of the voucher program.
 Lest we forget, education is not a business.
+"School choice" sounds to me, like "states rights," to be code for segregation.

-+Protect our schoolchildren from bullying: enlist parents or grandparents to get involved as bus and hall monitors.
++Protect our schoolchildren from bullying: enlist parents or grandparents to get involved, for instance as bus and hall monitors.

 +Work toward making AZ a nuclear-free zone.
 End subsidies.